JensUweB/strapi-plugin-page-builder/README.md

 You can find the official GrapesJS Demo [here!](https://grapesjs.com/demo.html) You want to contribute to [GrapesJS](https://grapesjs.com/)?
 [Here](https://github.com/artf/grapesjs) is the official repository.

+> :warning: **This plugin does not work yet.** See issues tab for more information.
+If you want to try it nonetheless, follow install instructions below or visit this page later again.

 <img alt="Image of the GrapesJS web builder" src="https://grapesjs.com/img/sc-grapesjs-newsletter-demo.jpg">

 ## ⏳ Installation